XboxReplay/xboxlive-auth/docs/05-Methods.md

 # Methods

-List of all available methods exposed by the library.
+List of all methods exposed by the library.

 ## Common